Best Euro account in the US 2026

 Revolut account

 Revolut accounts can hold 25+ different currencies including euros, and are available for both personal and business customers.
 Choose a standard plan with no monthly fee or upgrade to a paid plan for more features and no-fee transactions.
-Whichever plan you select you’ll get a linked debit card with no-fee in network withdrawals, and up to 1,200 USD/month of no-fee out of network withdrawals, too.
+All Revolut plans come with a linked debit card you can use for cash withdrawals.

 Go To Revolut